stanfieldr/ghetto-skype/README.md

 Here are a few options that can be set in `settings.json`:

-- startMinimized - When skype is launched, it's hidden in the tray till you click it
+- StartMinimized - When skype is launched, it's hidden in the tray till you click it
-- microsoftAccount - By pass skype login form and proceeds to login or ask for Microsoft credentials.
+- MicrosoftAccount - By pass skype login form and proceeds to login or ask for Microsoft credentials.

 Remember, edit the settings in the installation directory, not the folder you downloaded!